About Brittany Bate, Ph.D. (she/her)

 Telehealth/in-person: Telehealth only with limited in-person for testing only

-Specialty areas: Queer and/or gender diverse folx, couples, and families.
-Trauma, grief, loss.
-Substance use/addictions.
+Specialty areas: Queer and/or gender diverse folx, couples/relationships, and families.
+Trauma, PTSD, grief, bereavement, loss.
+Substance use/substance misuse, addictions.
 Relationship stressors and communication issues.
 Student-athlete stress.
 Court-ordered therapy and sex offender treatment.
+Mental health evaluations in the context of high-conflict divorce.
+Criminal and Civil Forensic Assessment.

 I help people who feel stuck, numb, or who are gripped by grief, loss, and unresolved trauma experience deeper, more fulfilling relationships and life outcomes.
 I assist people and families working through addiction find a path towards wellness.
 I work with individuals who may feel lost, scared, or alone to better understand their gender identity, sexual, relational, and romantic orientations.
 I also help intimate partners and families understand each other and communicate more effectively, including about matters of identity.